-- a) If the disability occurred before reaching the age of 18, and disabled person did not participated in the insurance system for the required period, the benefit is not paid, if the beneficiary is not a permanent resident in the Czech Republic. - c) Disability benefit is not paid for the period of provision of sickness benefits granted before the entitlement to disability benefit. - d) If it is discovered that the entitlement to a benefit or to its payment expired, the pension shall be withdrawn or its payment stopped.
+- a) If the disability occurred before reaching the age of 18, and disabled person did not participate in the insurance system for the required period, the benefit is not paid, if the beneficiary is not a permanent resident in the Czech Republic. - c) Disability benefit is not paid for the period of provision of sickness benefits granted before the entitlement to disability benefit. - d) If it is discovered that the entitlement to a benefit or to its payment expired, the pension shall be withdrawn or its payment stopped.
 If the benefit has been granted or is paid at a higher amount than beneficiary was entitled, or has been granted or paid unjustly, the benefit is reduced or withdrawn, or its payment is stopped on the day following the date on which the period for which it was paid has expired.
 If the pension has been granted at a lower amount than was due, or it was unjustly denied or granted at a later date than since when it was entitled, the benefit is increased or awarded since the date when the benefit or the increase is entitled; five years retroactively is the maximal period since the date of the determination or claim of entitlement to a benefit or its increase.
-The benefit or its increase is paid since the date on which the benefit was not granted or was paid at a lower amount than the benefit are used or was unjustly denied or granted at a lower amount than the benefit or was unjustly denied or granted at a later date than since when it was entitled, or was unjustly denied or granted at a lower amount than the beneficiary was entitled, or was unjustly denied or granted at a later date than since when the entitlement arose as a result of an incorrect procedure of a social security authority. - e) If the disability arose as a result of intentional self-inflicted injury that the insured individual caused to himself/herself or he/she allowed to another person to cause this harm to health of the insured person which arose as a result of its intentional crime, the add-in period (i.e. the period from the establishment of the entitlement to disability benefit until the attainment of retirement age) is not counted for the purpose of disability benefit amount; the retirement age of women who have raised no children is taken into account, and the age set for women of the same birth date who have raised no children is taken into account for men. - f) Payment of disability benefit may be suspended if a beneficiary failed to undergo an examination of his/her health condition.
+The benefit or its increase is paid since the date on which the benefit or the increase is entitled regardless of the five-years retroactive rule if the benefit was not granted or was paid at a lower amount than the beneficiary was entitled, or was unjustly denied or granted at a lower amount than the beneficiary was entitled, or was unjustly denied or granted at a later date than since when the entitlement arose as a result of an incorrect procedure of a social security authority. - a) If the disability arose as a result of intentional self-inflicted injury that the insured individual caused to himself/herself or he/she allowed to another person to cause this harm to health of the insured person which arose as a result of its intentional crime, the add-in period (i.e. the period from the establishment of the entitlement to disability benefit until the attainment of retirement age) is not counted for the purpose of disability benefit amount; the retirement age of women who have raised no children is taken into account, and the age set for women of the same birth date who have raised no children is taken into account for men. - b) Payment of disability benefit may be suspended if a beneficiary failed to undergo an examination of his/her health condition.